-So next time you’re really craving all the ooey, gooey goodness of a batch of brownies, try whipping up a batch of this Panko Crusted Brownie Pie instead.
+The center of these brownies maintain the ooey, gooey goodness of a batch of brownies, and the crust gives it a satisfying crunch that really makes this dessert go above-and-beyond.
+I think it’s time to ditch the store-bought diet desserts and skip the fatty regular brownies.
+Try whipping up a batch of this Panko Crusted Brownie Pie instead!
 You’ll enjoy the richness of a decadent dessert, and be able to indulge without all the guilt.

 Watch this video to see how to make the brownie pie.